milewski/bin-exec-loader/README.md

 #### Example

-Let's say you would like to use imageagick [`convert`](https://www.imagemagick.org/script/convert.php) to scale all your images down by 50%
+Let's say you would like to use imagemagick [`convert`](https://www.imagemagick.org/script/convert.php) to scale all your images down by 50%

 In plain bash you would do like this: